 Market Activity: 1934-D Wheat Penny

-Also Read: Top 100 Most Valuable Modern Pennies Worth Money (1959 โ Present)
+Also Read: Top 100 Most Valuable Modern Pennies Worth Money (1959 – Present)

 Rare 1934 Wheat Penny Error List

-The 1934 wheat penny series, despite its massive production numbers, produced several notable minting errors that significantly increase collector value.
+The 1934 Wheat Penny series, despite its massive production numbers, produced several notable minting errors that significantly increase collector value.
 These accidental varieties occurred during the high-volume striking process at both Philadelphia and Denver facilities, creating unique specimens highly sought by error coin enthusiasts today.

 1. 1934 DDO FS-101 Error

-A brown example graded F15 sold for $248 in 2014, while PCGS-certified MS66 brown specimens command $1,035, and MS65 red examples reach $2,000.
-Expert attributers consider this the premier doubled die of the mid-1930s era.
+A brown example graded F15 (Fine-15) sold for $248 in 2014, while PCGS-certified MS66 Brown specimens command $1,035, and MS65 Red examples reach $2,000.
+Expert attributers regard this as the premier doubled die of the mid-1930s era.

 1934 DDO FS-101 Wheat Penny (RD) Price/Grade Chart